Skip to main content

 What to Expect From the Microneedling Process

-The microneedling process is not complicated, but you do need to make sure you follow the steps laid out for you by your practitioner.
+The microneedling process is not complicated, but you do need to make sure you follow the steps laid out by your practitioner.

 Preparation